EQUAL OPPORTUNITY AND INCLUSION COMPLAINT AND INVESTIGATION PROCEDURES

 a.
 Determine whether the complaint contains sufficient information to review the Complainant’s allegations or whether additional or supplemental information is needed from the Complainant for EOI to adequately review and/or investigate the complaint.

 b.
-Review the specific allegations raised by the Complainant to determine whether the Complainant has articulated sufficient grounds to believe that the Complainant suffered in violation of the University’s Non-Discrimination, Equal Opportunity and Diversity Regulation or Sexual Misconduct Regulation.
+Review the specific allegations raised by the Complainant to determine whether the Complainant has articulated sufficient grounds to believe that the Complainant suffered in violation of the University’s Non-Discrimination, Equal Opportunity and Inclusion Regulation or Sexual Misconduct Regulation.
 Should EOI find that after reviewing the complaint and meeting with the Complainant and witnesses, if any, that the Complainant failed to allege sufficient facts where it could reasonably be found that there had been a violation of the applicable regulation, EOI will terminate the investigative process and provide Complainant a memorandum that discusses EOI’s determination why the Complainant has failed to allege sufficient grounds to investigate whether there was a violation of the applicable regulation.

 c.
 Notify the alleged offender (hereafter the "Respondent") of the complaint and appropriate University officials of the allegations contained therein and have the Respondent participate in an investigatory interview with EOI and/or provide a written response to Complainant’s allegations and investigator’s inquiries.